QubitMatrix/Automated_MOSS_Plagiarism_Checker/README.md

    > Eg: `bash ./automate.sh 1` can generate report for all contests with daa-s1-'section'
    => Replace the sections list in `automate.sh` and `./Scraper/scraper_script.py` with the sections that you are handling

 > If execution gives an error `/usr/bin/env: ‘bash\r’: No such file or directory` it might be due to npm not being installed, install npm on the WSL distro and try again

+> `FetchError: invalid json response body at https://www.hackerrank.com/rest/contests` error might be caused if the cookies have changed recheck if the cookie value given in start.sh and the admin contest page match

-The final link will be available in `./moss/plagiarismReport.csv`
+The final plagiarism links will be available in `./moss/plagiarismReport.csv`
-The list of students with plagiarism above threshold will be stored in individual files `'contest_slug'.txt`
+The list of students with plagiarism above threshold will be stored in individual files `./moss/'contest_slug'.txt`
+The scores extracted from the leaderboard will be stored in `./Scraper/Results`

 If you have questions or ideas, just drop them in the issues section!